vuestorefront/storefront-ui/apps/docs/components/components/overlay.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: The Overlay is an helper component to other components.
+It acts as a background for displayed modals, popups, etc.
 ---
 # Overlay

-The Overlay is an helper component to other components.
-It acts as a background for displayed modals, popups, etc.
+{{ $frontmatter.description }}

 <Generate />